 In some states, cartographers may need to be licensed as surveyors.
 The National Council of Examiners for Engineering and Surveying (NCEES) issues the licensure examinations.
 This license requires an applicant to have a bachelor's degree and several years of experience as a surveyor as well as to pass exams on procedure and technique.
 Most cartographic drafters need to periodically enhance their skills and knowledge through specific coursework on topics such as computers, drafting, geology and engineering; continuing education may be required by the state or the employer.

 Cartographic drafters must be knowledgeable not just in cartography but also in mathematics and computer drafting technology.
 Ideally, cartographic drafters also need to have strong communication skills and they need to be organized and precise.
-Individuals interested in this field can look forward to excellent employment opportunities, with much faster-than-average job growth predicted for the 2018-2028 decade.
+Individuals interested in this field can look forward to excellent employment opportunities, with an average job growth predicted for the 2019-2029 decade.